KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 ---
 title: Branded Domain
-excerpt: Learn how to leverage Branded Domains to create engaging customer experiences.
+excerpt: >-
+  Learn how to configure system and custom domains to generate branded tracking links to boost engagement.
 deprecated: false
 hidden: true
 metadata: